 For more than 65 years, the Petaluma Health Care District (PHCD) has utilized its unique position as a community owned and operated public agency to serve the changing health and wellness needs of Southern Sonoma County residents.
 PHCD staff and locally-elected board members are actively engaging and partnering with the community to use our resources for the greatest positive impact on the health of our residents.

 - Our Mission & Vision

 The mission of PHCD is to improve the health and well-being of all residents in Southern Sonoma County through leadership, advocacy, support, partnerships and education.

-Our vision is to foster a healthier community, a thriving hospital and local access to comprehensive health and wellness services.
+Our vision is to foster a healthy community, a thriving hospital and equitable access to health and wellness services for all.

 - Our Core Values